- Education & Policy

 - About Us

-Thank you for your interest in exploring a health related career.
-The purpose of the P.E.T.E program is to give students well rounded exposure to the many health careers that fall under the expertise of University Health Services (UHS) staff.
+Thank you for your interest in exploring a health related career!
+University Health Services has partnered with University College to offer academic credit through classes that offer exposure to various medical fields and hands-on skills within the UHS clinic.
+The purpose is to give students well rounded exposure to the many health careers that fall under the expertise of University Health Services (UHS) staff and beyond.
 UHS has a full outpatient clinic, pharmacy, health education department, clinic lab, radiology, and dedicated women’s clinic.
-Additionally there are professions that tie into healthcare administration, healthcare information technology, and patient services.
+Additionally, there are professions that tie into healthcare administration, healthcare information technology, and patient services.

-At the end of this semester long program, you will be able to more closely identify with all occupational responsibilities within the clinic, as well as have a broad appreciation of what it’s like to work in a healthcare facility.
+At the end of each class, students will be able to more closely identify with all occupational responsibilities within the clinic, as well as have a broad appreciation of what it’s like to work in a healthcare facility.
 Some programming will be general health industry related topics while other areas will be more targeted towards interacting with staff in their roles.
-Please know there will be no hands-on experience with actual patients during this program.
+The courses are listed in the course catalog as UNIV 2511 and UNIV 2611.

 Chris Barlow, MHA (Director of University Health Services)

-Pamela Stokes, RN (Associate Director of Clinical Operations, University Health Services)
+Pamela Stokes, MHCA, MSN, RN (Associate Director of Clinical Operations, University Health Services)